AP source: Stars bring back Hitchcock as coach - News 12 Now

-Ken Hitchcock is returning to coach the Dallas Stars, a person with direct knowledge of the situation tells The Associated Press.
+The Dallas Stars are bringing back Stanley Cup-winning coach Ken Hitchcock, hoping to turn themselves back into a championship contender.

-The Stars are expected to announce the hire Thusday, but the person confirmed the move on condition of anonymity Wednesday.
+Hitchcock is returning to Dallas and will be named coach at a news conference Thursday.
+A person with direct knowledge of the situation confirmed the hire to The Associated Press on condition of anonymity Wednesday because the team hadn’t announced it.

-Hitchcock won the Stanley Cup with Dallas in 1999, coaching there for parts of seven seasons from 1995-96 through 2001-02.
+Hitchcock, 65, won the Cup with Dallas in 1999, coaching there for parts of seven seasons from 1995-96 through 2001-02.
 He has since coached the Philadelphia Flyers, Columbus Blue Jackets and St. Louis Blues.

 “Congrats Ken Hitchcock on the (Stars) head coach job,” 1999 Cup winner and Stars legend Mike Modano tweeted .
 “My schedule is pretty open.”